VinceW31/GassistPi3/README.md

 Right click the speaker icon on the desktop (top right) and select Analog Audio so its ticked.

-Right click the speaker icon again and select USB Device Settings,
+Right click the speaker icon again and select USB Device Settings

-in the new window make sure the Sound Card option at the top of the window is on bcm2835 ALSA,
+In the new window make sure the Sound Card option at the top of the window is on bcm2835 ALSA,

 Click on the Select Controls button at the bottom of the window.